marmelroy/Zip/README.md

 ## Advanced Zip

 For more advanced usage, Zip has functions that let you set custom  destination paths, work with password protected zips and use a progress handling closure.
-These function throw if there is an error but don't return.
+These functions throw if there is an error but don't return.
 ```swift
 do {
     let filePath = NSBundle.mainBundle().URLForResource("file", withExtension: "zip")!